rollingsu/rollingsu.github.io/_pages/cv.md

 **Remote Intern**
 **Supervisor:** Wentao Zhang
 - **OpenAGCL:** Established a benchmark for data augmentation in Graph Contrastive Learning, introducing new insights into augmentation interpretability.
-- **Multi-QAEncoder:** Enhancing representation learning in question-answering systems by optimizing knowledge querying and indexing for medical applications.

 ---